chennisden/dennisc.net/README.md

 - posts: Here, all the `.mdx` files for my writing are contained.
   The pages are read via some functions in `utils` and rendered with `[slug].tsx`.
   (The page rendering function called in `[slug].tsx` is also in `utils`.)
+- pages: Any pages that I think are worth pulling out `tsx` proper.
+- home: Any pages in the index directory that I think are easier written with Markdown.

 ## Blog